Redfish Bay: Features

 Redfish Bay is found at N 27.9078 and W -97.11277.
-Overall, it is extremely shallow and contains several small islands, salt marshes, channels and shallow mudflats.
+Overall, it is extremely shallow, and contains several small islands, salt marshes, channels, and shallow mudflats.
 The bridge from Aransas Pass to Port Aransas splits the bay into two sections.

 Ecosystem

-The northernmost extensive beds of seagrass in Texas, including Turtle Grass (Thalassia testudinum) and Shoal Grass (Halodule beaudettei), are found in the bay.
+The northernmost extensive beds of seagrass in Texas, including turtle grass (Thalassia testudinum) and shoal grass (Halodule beaudettei), are found in the bay.
 In June 2000, the Texas Parks and Wildlife Department designated the bay as a scientific area to study the seagrass, as a result, the Redfish Bay State Scientific Area was established.
 By May 2006, new boating regulations were put in place to prevent damage to the grass.
-Every February since 2007, the city of Aransas Pass holds the Redfish Bay Trash Parade and Coastal Cleanup, an event that encourages the removal of trash and waste from the bay, due to pollution.
-In 2009, 90 volunteers cleared three pickup loads of trash that included syringes, construction hard hats, ribbons and busted balloons.
+Every February since 2007, the city of Aransas Pass holds the Redfish Bay Trash Parade and Coastal Cleanup, an event that encourages the removal of trash and waste from the bay.
+In 2009, 90 volunteers cleared three pickup loads of trash that included syringes, construction hard hats, ribbons, and deflated balloons.

-The bay contains 32000 acre of fish habitat, and is a popular fishing destination along the Texas coast.
-Between 1975 and 1987, millions of Red drum (Sciaenops ocellatus), were stocked in the bay.
-Along with the drum, flounder can be found, as well as seatrout (Cynoscion spp.), which dwell in the seagrass and muddy bottoms.
-Red tides have been known to affect the bay including a 1986 tide that resulted in a major fish kill.
+The bay contains 32000 acre of fish habitat, and is a popular fishing destination along the Texas Coastal Bend.
+Between 1975 and 1987, millions of red drum (Sciaenops ocellatus) were stocked in the bay.
+Along with the drum, flounder can be found, as well as seatrout (Cynoscion species), which dwell in the seagrass and muddy bottoms.
+Red tides have been known to affect the bay, including a 1986 tide that resulted in a major fish kill.
 Months later, another tide swept the bay and Corpus Christi Bay to the south.
 A fish-killing microorganism was found in Corpus Christi Bay that was believed to be responsible.